letscontrolit/ESPEasyPluginPlayground/PZEM-004T-v30-master/README.md

 # PZEM-004T v3.0
+ESPeasy library for Peacefair PZEM-004T-10A and PZEM-004T-100A v3.0 Energy monitor.
-Arduino communication library for Peacefair PZEM-004T-10A and PZEM-004T-100A v3.0 Energy monitor.
+(Based on Arduino communication library for Peacefair PZEM-004T-10A and PZEM-004T-100A v3.0 Energy monitor.)

 ***